1. How often do I need to be seen for psychiatric services?

 outside of sessions will be handled on a case-by-case basis.
 If a refill or change in medications is

-needed before your next regularly scheduled appointments, please schedule an appointment as soon as possible for us to meet.
+needed before your next regularly scheduled appointment, please schedule an appointment as soon as possible for us to meet.
 If the medication problem has been caused by a pharmacy error, leave me a detailed message regarding the issue and it will be corrected as soon as I have time to contact the pharmacy (or send a new prescription), and there is, of course, no charge to you.
-I have designated 15 minute emergency appointment times at the end of the day on Wednesdays or Thursdays and the fee is $250.
+I have designated 15 minute emergency appointment times at the end of the day on Wednesdays or Thursdays (please call the office if you need this type of appointment) and the fee is $250.
 If none of these alternatives meet your needs, you can call the office and leave a message on my emergency voicemail (which is forwarded to my cell phone).
 I will call you back and we can set up a time for an emergency medication appointment at a time that is convenient for both of us later that day.
 The fee for these appointments, outside of my regular working hours, is $300.
 Please be aware I do not respond to

 pharmacy requests for medications, without also hearing from patients directly, because pharmacies frequently fax automatic requests.